The problem of Pi_2-cut-introduction: Proof Compression

 in which the respective atom is active. \end{lemma} \begin{proof} The proof works for all four formulas in a similar way.
 We will only consider the formula

 \\ Assume there is an $i\in\mathbb{N}_n$ such that $P(a,f_ia)$ is not active in any axiom.
 Then we can order $\pi$ such that the $\lor\colon$l-rules that apply to $A_n^{\downarrow a}$ are the rules in the new minimal proof $\pi '$ that appear at the top of the corresponding proof tree.
 Let $S:=A_n^{\downarrow a},\Delta\seq\Gamma$ be a sequent in which $A_n^{\downarrow a}$ appears.
 The provability implies that also $P(a,f_ia), \Delta\seq\Gamma$ is a tautological axiom.
 Hence, $\Delta\seq\Gamma$ is already tautological and we can drop all the $\lor\colon$l-rules applied to $A_n^{\downarrow a}$ (and even the instantiation rules).
 Thus, there is a proof with smaller quantifier, logical, and symbol complexity which contradicts the assumption that $\pi$ was already minimal in these terms.
+Hence, there is no such instantiation. \end{proof} \begin{remark} This is not a general property of minimal proofs.
+Consider, for instance, the proof

-Hence, there is no such instantiation. \end{proof} The next property guarantees that $A_n,B,C_n,$ and $D$ have to be instantiated at least once. \begin{lemma} Let $\pi$ be a proof of $S_n$ then the formulas
+of the sequent $\forall x.P(x)\land Q(x)\seq P(c)$.
+The proof is minimal, but the atom $Q(c)$ is not active. \end{remark} The next property guarantees that $A_n,B,C_n,$ and $D$ have to be instantiated at least once. \begin{lemma} Let $\pi$ be a proof of the sequent $S_n$ of the example of Section \ref{sec:Example} then the formulas

 with some proof-specific terms $a,b_1,b_2,c_1,\ldots ,c_n$ appear on the left side of some sequents in $\pi$ and the formula